 Is it any good?

-Discovery Atlas combines stunning cinematography, expert narration, and striking graphics in a captivating, multimedia experience that's a great choice for family viewing.
-Parents and kids -- grade-schoolers and up -- will enjoy learning more about these fascinating countries together.
+This series combines stunning cinematography, expert narration, and striking graphics in a captivating, multimedia experience that's a great choice for family viewing.
+Parents and kids -- grade-schoolers and up -- will enjoy learning more about these fascinating countries together while watching Discovery Atlas.